-Whether you have this information or not, our road traffic accident lawyers will help to make a claim as straight-forward as possible, and help you secure whiplash compensation.
+Whether you have this information or not, our experienced whiplash solicitors will help to make a claim as straight-forward as possible, and help you secure whiplash compensation.

 4. The responsible driver drove off and I’m not sure they’re insured - can I still make a whiplash claim?

 Yes.
-If the driver drove off or is uninsured, our team of road traffic accident lawyers can still help you by putting in an application to the Motor Insurance Bureau (MIB).
+If the driver drove off or is uninsured, our team of whiplash lawyers can still help you by putting in an application to the Motor Insurance Bureau (MIB).

 5. How long have I got to make a whiplash claim?